mattlalumiere/Waveshare-ESP32-S3-Touch-LCD-7.0/README.md

 ## Libraries

-The libraries are the ones provided on the [Waveshare Wiki](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3): [S3-4.3-libraries.zip](https://files.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3/S3-4.3-libraries.zip), except for lvgl, which is added as library dependency in `platformio.ini`.
+The libraries are the ones provided on the [Waveshare Wiki](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-7): [ ESP32-S3-Touch-LCD-7_libraries.zip](https://files.waveshare.com/wiki/ESP32-S3-Touch-LCD-7/ESP32_S3_Display_libraries.zip), except for lvgl, which is added as library dependency in `platformio.ini`.
+See the following [Instruction:](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-7#Library_Installation)]

-I tried to add the other two libraries as dependencies as well, but Waveshare made some changes:

 - ESP32_IO_Expander: The CH422G chip was added.
 There are [forks](https://github.com/esp-arduino-libs/ESP32_IO_Expander/network) from the original ESP32 repo including the new files, but nothing official yet.
 - ESP32_Display_Panel: There are also some changes in the repo, that I did not yet investigate.

+2024-08-07: Please note: The official ESP_IO_Expander and ESP32_Display_External libraries do have support for the WaveShare devices, but were not compiling properly for me.
+Others may have better luck.

 ## SquareLine Studio